 A Message From the Director

 "We have a commitment to protect our citizens from any danger that threatens our community.
-The ability to reach all residents quickly during an emergency in order to warn them and provide guidance is critical to upholding that commitment." said Hall County EMA Director David Kimbrell.
+The ability to reach all residents quickly during an emergency in order to warn them and provide guidance is critical to upholding that commitment." said Interim Hall County EMA Director Casey Ramsey.
 "The mass notification and interactive communication system ensures Hall County will be able to react quickly and efficiently to reach each individual in the case of an emergency."